Gut support for Histamine Intolerance and MCAS

 Now, if you’re super sensitive and can’t do combo supplements, you can try a slightly different combination.

-Regaining your health takes time and patience.
-You may need to go back over an article a few times, and that’s ok.
+We just covered a lot of information!
+As you heal, you may need to go back over posts a few times, and that’s ok.
 As always, remember to take a deep breath and be gentle with yourself.

 More Mast Cell Gut Health Resources